-The purpose of a thorough intake and pulse diagnosis is to account for the many factors that contribute to an individual’s medical condition.
-This enables us to understand the disease process from its inception, provide counsel about the effects of one’s lifestyle and initiate the most expedient therapeutic intervention.
+The purpose of a thorough consultation and pulse diagnosis is to account for the many factors that contribute to an individual’s medical condition.
+This enables us to understand the disease process from its inception, provide counsel about the effects of one’s lifestyle, and initiate the most expedient therapeutic intervention.

 We hope that you will join us in the clinic and realize the benefits that Dragon Rises College has to offer.
 Please allow up to 2 hours for your treatment.